 Are you planning a trip to Budapest in the winter but worried about not finding any fun and interesting activities in the city?
-Then we have good news: Budapest is a great city for a winter vacation and to prove that we put together a list of 9 activities that you should absolutely do if you want to get the most out of your trip.
-But first, watch our video and find out what the locals do in Budapest during wintertime.
+Then we have good news: Budapest is a great city for a winter vacation and to prove that we put together a list of 9 activities that you should absolutely do if you want to make the most of your trip.
+You can also download our free Festive Winter in Budapest guide that we update each year.

 1. Relax at a secret bath